Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 - Virginia's games this year have hit the over on two of five set point totals (40%).

-- Virginia is 3-1 against the spread and 4-1 overall this season when the team records more than 28.8 points.
+- Virginia is 3-1 against the spread and 4-1 overall in games when it scores more than 28.8 points.

-- When Virginia picks up over 429.2 yards, the team is 3-2 against the spread and 4-2 overall.
+- In games that Virginia amasses over 429.2 yards, the team is 3-2 against the spread and 4-2 overall.

-- The Cavaliers have nine turnovers this season, equal to the number of takeaways for the Blue Devils.
+- The Cavaliers have nine giveaways this season, while the Blue Devils have nine takeaways .

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.